 Plotting Your Novel: Ideas and Structure by Janice Hardy Get this book before you begin to write.
 Divided into “workshops,” this guide will help you plan, develop, and write your story from the earliest stages.

-The Plot Whisperer by Martha Alderson Want to learn about story structure more without feeling as though you’re stuck in school?
-This book offers a softer, gentler explanation of classic story structure without too much lingo to wade across.
+The Plot Whisperer by Martha Alderson Prefer a softer touch?
+This book presents a gentle, organic approach to classic story structure without too much lingo to wade across.
 The Plot Whisperer Workbook helps you apply the ideas to your own story.